 From I-205, take exit 14 for Sunnybrook Road and head east briefly.
 Take a right immediately onto Southeast 97th Avenue, which curves onto Southeast Mather Road.
 The main park entrance is on the left.
 TriMet buses 155 and 156 also run near different entrances to Mount Talbert.

 Know when you go

 Open sunrise to sunset.
 No bikes or pets, please.
-The North Clackamas Parks & Recreation District provides day-to-day management.

 Amenities